Fun: It’s NOT the F-Word for Preppers

 Every once in a while, someone (who doesn’t tend to last long around here) chimes into the comments section about the humor I try to inject into some of my posts.
 They tell me that this is all serious business, that the world is ending, and that they don’t find me one bit clever.
 Sure, they like the information, but my sense of humor, to them, is entirely out of place.
 They want me to remove anything that would cause a smile from my website, anything that is frivolous, and anything that shows there is life outside of prepping.

 “Gadzooks,” they say.
 (Not really, because I think I’m probably the only person alive who still uses the word gadzooks.)
 “You admitted to watching a television show!!!
-Don’t you realize that a really bad law passed, they’re coming for your guns, and you’re being poisoned by *insert company here*!!!!!
+Don’t you realize that a really bad law passed, they’re coming for your guns, and you’re being poisoned by *insert company or government agency here*!!!!!
 GET SERIOUS!”

 Absolutely not.
 I can provide serious information without becoming a dry, humorless, unhappy person.